Reviewable/Reviewable/enterprise/config.md

 Next, visit the [Firebase console](https://console.firebase.google.com/) and create a new project.
 Set the name to taste (but preferably not just plain "Reviewable"), which will also determine your datastore's permanent name.
 You don't need to enable Google Analytics.

-When your project is ready, select the _Realtime Database_ section and click _Create Database_.
+When your project is ready, go to _Build_ → _Realtime Database_ and click _Create Database_.
 You can select any region you want, and you can start with the security rules in locked mode.

-When that's done, visit the _Authentication_ section and click _Get Started_.
+When that's done, go to _Build_ → _Authentication_ and click _Get Started_.
 Reviewable doesn't actually use Firebase Authentication so there's nothing more to do here (leave all the providers disabled), but this is the easiest way to have Firebase create a generic Web API Key for you.

 Finally go to your Project Settings and prepare the following for configuring Reviewable: